 // load the locator task

 Note:The World Geocoding Service from ArcGIS Online includes a for_storage parameter.
 Storing the results of a geocode or reverse geocode operation using this service (by setting the for_storage parameter to true) requires an ArcGIS Online paid subscription and uses credits from the subscriber's account.
 Additionally, the user performing a paid operation must be assigned a user role that includes the geocoding privilege.
-For more information, see Free vs. paid operations in the REST documentation for this geocode service and Levels, roles, and privileges in ArcGIS Online Help.
+For more information, see Free vs. paid operations in the REST documentation for this geocode service and User types, roles, and privileges in ArcGIS Online Help.

 Get locator info